-In the Socialist rationalization of agriculture the Soviet Union has leaped far ahead of the Plan.\\ In 1927-1928 about 2% of the land was socialized into state and collective farms.
-But by the spring of 1930, 40% has been socialized and combined into great collectively operated farms.
+In the Socialist rationalization of agriculture the Soviet Union has leaped far ahead of the Plan.\\ In 1927-1928 about 3% of the land was socialized into state and collective farms.
+But by the autumn of 1931, 75% had been socialized and combined into great collectively operated farms.
 Machinery is being introduced on these farms at a rate unknown in the capitalist world.
-This is in sharp contrast to the situation in the United States where the best machinery is being utilized on the farms only to a limited extent, and where large scale farming is relatively weak.
-The Soviet Union, not being content with building two tractor plants with a joint production two and one-half times that of the United States last year, is building a new \$500,000,000 tractor plant at Kharkov with an annual production of 500,000 machines, or five times the production of the other two plants put together.
+This is in sharp contrast to the situation in the United States where the best machinery is being utilized on the farms only to a limited extent, and where large scale